 I watched as young lads and lasses climbed in and out of the Tempest cockpit, truly inspired and grinning from ear-to-ear, before then flying a mission in the type on a virtual reality sim.
 They were living it.

-I am absolutely convinced that I saw future frontline fighter pilots that day, whom had climbed into a mock-up Tempest, put on a VR headset and operated a radar, weapons system and flight control system as a young person in shorts and t-shirts and baseball cap, ready to don the uniform, speed jeans and helmet for real in a few short years.
+I am absolutely convinced that I saw future frontline fighter pilots that day, whom had climbed into a mock-up Tempest, put on a VR headset and operated a radar, weapons system and flight control system as a young person in shorts and t-shirts and baseball capCombat Air Patrol.
+A general name for A/A missions., ready to don the uniform, speed jeans and helmet for real in a few short years.
 This was their ‘moment’, birthed by the Virtual Reality that they had adopted, and made possible by not going to an airshow…